Nathan McClintock, PhD

 Funded by the climatology research institute Ouranos and the Institut National de Santé Publique du Québec, this project complements my work in Portland and Vancouver.
 My colleagues Éric Duchemin (AU/LAB) and Hiên Pham (UQÀM) and I investigated UA's potential contributions to climate change adaptation in five municipalities in Metropolitan Montreal.
 Building on my methodological approach with the NSF project, the 3-year project, entitled "Agriculture urbaine comme infrastructure verte de résilience", integrated mapping, surveys, and interviews to assess UA's socio-spatial variability across the region and its contributions to household food consumption.
 Read the final report and a BD/comic strip summary of the research in French and English illustrated by Mélika Bazin.
 See our article in Applied Geography.

-Urban agriculture, eco-gentrification, and equity in the Sustainable City: Comparative study of Portland and Vancouver (2012 - 2020)
+Urban agriculture, eco-gentrification, and equity in the Sustainable City (2012 - 2020)

 This project focused on the relationship between UA policy, practice, and political economy, with particular attention to the ways in which UA is entangled in processes of gentrification and investment in the “sustainable city”, and the role of UA advocates in policymaking forums.
-Funded by the National Science Foundation, I collaborated with Eugene McCann and Christiana Miewald at Simon Fraser University on a series of chapters and articles presenting the results of our comparative study (2015-2020) of these processes in Portland, OR and Vancouver, BC.
-Visit www.UrbanAg.info for details, publications, and updates.
+Funded by the National Science Foundation, I collaborated with Eugene McCann and Christiana Miewald at Simon Fraser University on a series of reports, maps, chapters, and articles presenting the results of our comparative study (2015-2020) of these processes in Portland, OR and Vancouver, BC.
 An article in IJURR rethinks urban agriculture governance based on our findings, and an article in the Annals of the American Association of Geographers lays out the some of the theoretical framework for understanding green gentrification.
-Another article on temporary forms of UA as a sustainability fix has been published in Environment & Planning E: Nature & Space, and one last article on regulation is in the pipeline.
-The project builds on pilot research (2012-2015), including a historical paper published in Urban Geography that I co-authored with former PhD students Erin Goodling and Jamaal Green, and a study published in Landscape and Urban Planning with my former graduate students Dillon Mahmoudi and Mike Simpson and visiting scholar Dr. Jacinto Santos, in which we mapped residential gardens in Portland and conducted a mail survey to determine consumption patterns, food access, and participation in food production.
+Another article on temporary forms of UA as a sustainability fix has been published in Environment & Planning E: Nature & Space.
+Visit www.UrbanAg.info for details or click on the images below to access the publications.

 Portland-Hartley Bay Exchange (2016 - 2019)